TwinkleM97/Task4-K8S-Infra/README.md

-# Task4-K8S-Infra
-In Class Task 4 - Monitoring and Logging

 # Task 4 - K8s Infra Monitoring with SigNoz

 This project demonstrates how to deploy telemetry infrastructure in Kubernetes using the **SigNoz `k8s-infra` Helm chart**, and send logs, traces, and metrics from your apps to a SigNoz instance running separately via Docker.